Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Highlight any accomplishments
+- Remark any accomplishments you have made.

 Education:

-- Make a list of your degrees or certificates and the schools that you attended
+- Be sure to list your degrees and certifications as well as the schools you attended

 Skills: